the-wake/dnd-monster-finder/README.md

 * I want to know its ability scores (Strength, Dexterity, etc.).
 * I want to be able to make a list of monsters I'm considering using.
 * I want my list to be saved between sessions.
-* I want to be inspired by pictures of delicious food.

 ## General Information
 Upon making a successful search, users are presented with monster cards that contain the following information: monster name, monster challenge rating, monster type, and ability scores.
-Users may also type in their favorite snack to get a random snack under that category that they can use to further enhance their D&D experience.
-You can't play D&D without snacks.
+Monster cards can be clicked to save them to a menu, which is stored in local storage.
+Monsters in the menu can be clicked to remove them.

 ## API